adamk72/consulting_website/docs/trick-is-types.md

 This should look familiar. `fmap` just applies a change to container (like a list) that holds something of one type and then outputs another container of the same form, but with different contents (that may or may not be of the same type as the original container).

+The function `fmap` is highly generalized.
+It will work on most any type: so `a` could be `Int`, but `b` could be `Char`, or even more complex types; either could even be a function.
+The only restriction for `fmap` is that `f` be an instance of Functor.

 :::info
 Haskell is _parametrically polymorphic_.
 All of these `a`s and `b`s and `f`s and the host of other letters you'll see going forward simply mean that functions labeled as such will work with _any_ types.
 It sounds daunting until you realize how limiting it makes function design, which is a good thing.
 :::

-The first thing to take away is that Haskell isn't playing around with being functional, compared to functional-adjacent languages like JavaScript.
-If a function doesn't receive all the arguments (`(a->b)` and `f a` in this example), you end up with a partial function.
-This is where currying comes into play, and I'll address that specifically at a later time.

-Essentially, you don't pass in parameters per se; it's more like you build up functions until it gives you a non-functional response, like an `Int` or `[Char]` or a more complex structure.

 ### Trailing Types

 As long as the thing you're feeding into a function matches what it wants, you're pretty much good to go (with some constraints).

-I found this tibit from [LYAH](https://learnyouahaskell.com/higher-order-functions#curried-functions) helpful to keep in mind, _emphasis_ mine:

-> Simply speaking, if we call a function with too few parameters, we get back a _partially applied function_, meaning a function that _takes as many parameters as we left out_.

-You'll see what I mean when we get to dissecting the custom `revMap` function in a moment.
+You'll see what I mean as we create the `revMap` function in a moment.

 Let's follow this chain: